BC Place: Post-renovation

 The opening and closing ceremonies of the XXI Olympic Winter Games and the opening ceremonies of the X Paralympic Winter Games were also held in BC Place Stadium in February and March 2010, respectively.
 The stadium was the first air-supported structure and 24th venue to host the opening ceremonies of the Winter Olympics.
 It was also both the third CFL venue and the third Canadian venue to have served as an Olympic Stadium, after Montreal's Olympic Stadium and Calgary's McMahon Stadium.

-The 47th Vanier Cup was the first Canadian university football championship paired with the Grey Cup Festival and played Friday, November 25, 2011, between the McMaster Marauders and Laval Rouge et Or in front of 24,935.
+The 47th Vanier Cup was the first Canadian university football championship paired with the Grey Cup Festival and played on November 25, 2011, between the McMaster Marauders and Laval Rouge et Or in front of 24,935.
 Nicknamed "Best Game...
-Ever", it is widely regarded as one of the most exciting Canadian Football games of all time with McMaster winning 41–38 in double overtime.
+Ever", it is widely regarded as one of the most exciting Canadian football games of all time with McMaster winning 41–38 in double overtime.
 It was the first championship played in the newly renovated facility.

 The 2012 CONCACAF Women's Olympic Qualifying Tournament final between the United States and Canada played at the stadium was the highest attendance for a women's CONCACAF Olympic Qualifying game with 25,427 people in attendance.

 The 2014 NHL Heritage Classic took place March 2, 2014, in BC Place, with the Ottawa Senators facing off against the home team Vancouver Canucks.
-It was the first of the NHL's "outdoor" games to be played in what technically is an indoor stadium, albeit one of a larger capacity than a typical NHL arena.
+It was the first NHL game to be played in a retractable roof stadium.

 BC Place hosted its second major international sports competition, the 2015 FIFA Women's World Cup.
 Five group stage matches, two round of 16 matches, and one quarter-final were held in the stadium during June 2015, and the Final between Japan and the United States was played here on July 5, 2015.
+The Canada women's national team played Australia at BC Place on December 5, 2023, as part of a farewell tour for Christine Sinclair.
+The stadium was temporarily renamed to Christine Sinclair Place in her honor.

 The stadium hosted round six of the HSBC World Rugby Sevens Series 2015–16 series.

-BC Place will host several matches during the 2026 World Cup as one of two Canadian venues.
-During the event, the stadium will be temporarily renamed to "Vancouver Stadium" in accordance with FIFA's policy on corporate sponsored names, despite the stadium not having a corporate sponsor.
+A new overall attendance record was set on September 2, 2023, with 65,061 people attending an Ed Sheeran concert, surpassing the previous record of 63,803 set by a U2 concert in 2009.
+On December 6, 7, and 8, 2024, BC Place hosted the final three shows of Taylor Swift's The Eras Tour.

 Tenants

+BC Place's main sports tenants are the BC Lions of the Canadian Football League (CFL) and Vancouver Whitecaps FC of Major League Soccer (MLS).
+The Vancouver Nighthawks, a member of the World Basketball League, played the 1988 season at BC Place.